Getting Started with History Day

 Complete your Annotated Bibliography.
 An annotated bibliography lists your sources along with a few sentences describing the information from that source and how you used it.
 The annotated bibliography needs to be split into primary and secondary source categories.
 NHD has partnered with NoodleTools, a free resource, to help you prepare your annotated bibliography.
 Click here for more information about this important entry requirement on the NHD website.

 Write your Process Paper.
 A process paper describes how you decided on your topic, the research you did, and how you created your project.
 A process paper is not a summary of the information in your project.

 Register and enter your project in the appropriate regional contest.

 Have fun and good luck!

-Preparing a National History Day entry is a very involved task for a student.
+Preparing a National History Day project is a very involved task for a student.
 Parental support is welcomed and encouraged.
 Students need to research and analyze their topic to create an outstanding project.
 They often need parental help.
 For example, a student might locate a primary source at a state library or historic site and need transportation.